 A microloan is similar to a term loan but smaller.
-Microloans generally come in amounts of $50,000 or less ($13,000 is the average SBA microloan) and they are easier to obtain than large term loans.
+Microloans generally come in amounts of $50,000 or less ($13,000 is the average SBA microloan) and they are easier to obtain than large new business loans.

 Microloans usually have higher interest rates and they offer a good opportunity to build your credit profile.
 The process is fairly quick and you can get a microloan approved in about two weeks.

 Business loans are loans that are specifically intended for a business.